Chas McCormick Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.91 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.86).

-- The Blue Jays surrender the third-most home runs in baseball (82 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 83 total home runs at a clip of 1.3 per game (third-most in baseball).

-- His most recent appearance was on Thursday against the Milwaukee Brewers, when the righty went 6 2/3 scoreless innings while allowing five hits.
+- In his last time out on Friday against the New York Mets, the righty tossed 7 2/3 scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.